JMcWhorter150/friyay_one/slidedeck.md

 ---

-Because coding doesn't have a professional certificate, and generally, coders are paid well, so it is a big expense to a company to pay for bad coders.
-This is a test to weed out bad coders.
+Because coding doesn't have a professional certificate, and coders are paid well, companies have to go through extra tests to make sure people can code.

 ---